 - Fix any holes or cracks in your walls.
 Inspect your walls and pay close attention to the areas around window frames, ventilation grates, and electrical sockets.
 If you find any holes or cracks, repair them with caulk.
 If the damage is substantial, reach out to a professional to handle drywall or plaster cracks and holes.

 - Seal your doors.
 Installing weathering strips to your door frames not only helps to stop heat loss but can also help to hamper noise traveling throughout your home.

 - Replace your internal doors.
 If the doors inside your home are hollow, you may consider replacing them with solid doors.
 This will reduce the amount of sound which is able to pass through.
 You could try fitting it yourself but for truly great results you better reach out to professionals.

 - Insulate your walls and ceiling.
-Installing insulation product, such as ceiling panels, mass-loaded-vinyl, neoprene rubber, viscoelastic foam, and fibreglass behind walls and ceiling panels can drastically lessen the amount of noise coming in, or out, of your home.
+Installing insulation products, such as ceiling panels, mass-loaded-vinyl, neoprene rubber, viscoelastic foam, and fiberglass behind walls and ceiling panels can drastically lessen the amount of noise coming in, or out, of your home.

 Easy Ways to Make a Soundproof Room